bottenderjs/bottender-compose/README.md

 ### `branch`

 Create a function that will process either the `onTrue` or the `onFalse` function depending upon the result of the condition predicate.
+Furthermore, `branch` can be sued as curry function.

 ```js
 const { branch, sendText } = require('bottender-compose');